martyn-hash/The-link/replit.md

 This full-stack project management application aims to provide a comprehensive solution for managing projects, clients, and services.
 It focuses on delivering a seamless, app-like experience across devices, with a strong emphasis on mobile responsiveness and intuitive user interfaces.
 The application integrates with various third-party services to streamline communication, document management, and compliance tracking, offering a robust platform for efficient business operations.

 ### Recent Updates (October 2025)
 - **Data Import System**: Added comprehensive CSV import functionality at `/admin/import` for bulk importing client data, people, services, and role assignments.
 Supports multi-step workflow with validation, preview, and execution phases.
+System successfully creates clients, people, client-person relationships, service mappings, and role assignments from CSV files.

 ## User Preferences
 - Mobile-first responsive design